The Setting Sun

 as crickets chirp the end of summer.

-All the streetlights are lit.
+All the streetlamps are on.

 They cast bright circles of light